 - Start the engine every month.
-Run it at fast idle until it reaches normal operating temperature. - With foot on brake pedal (and brake applied), shift the transmission into all gears while the engine is running.
+Run it at fast idle until it reaches normal operating temperature. - With your foot on the brake pedal (and brake applied), shift the transmission into all gears while the engine is idling.

 Vehicle Storage - Fuel System